 Our premium choice for best dog food for pregnant dogs is Taste of the Wild High Prairie Puppy Formula Dog Food.
 It’s high in calories at 415 per cup and is high in protein (28%), with buffalo as the first and main ingredient.
 It contains superfoods and fruit with various vitamins and minerals, all meant to support coat health and provide the energy that your pregnant dog needs.
 This includes probiotics, prebiotics, and antioxidants, which all go toward overall health and wellness and healthy digestion.
 This puppy food is made in the U.S.A., and doesn’t contain grains, wheat, corn, or any artificial colors or flavors.

 The main flaws for this food are that it has a strong smell, so some people don’t appreciate it, it contains pea protein which is a controversial ingredient, and it’s on the expensive side.

 4. Royal Canin Starter Mother & Babydog Canned Food

 |Calories per cup:||137 calories per can|

-Royal Canin’s Starter Mother & Babydog Canned Food is in a mousse texture and is completely nutritionally balanced to support the health of the mother in her third trimester of pregnancy.
+Royal Canin’s Starter Mother & Babydog Canned Food has a mousse texture and is completely nutritionally balanced to support the health of the mother in her third trimester of pregnancy.
 It’s easy to digest and is great for lactating mother dogs and their puppies when they start solid food.

 The issues with this food are that it’s expensive and contains animal by-products and grains.